uswds/uswds-site/pages/documentation/getting-started/sample-contract-language.md

 > **Draft Language for New Solicitations**

 > Any website that is developed, modernized, enhanced, maintained, or otherwise delivered as a result of this contract shall be in compliance with the website standards of the Technology Transformation Services of the General Services Administration at https://designsystem.digital.gov/website-standards/.

 > The U.S. Web Design System (USWDS) shall be adopted incrementally over the life of the requirement and the contractor shall prioritize implementation to align with the priorities identified within the Performance Work Statement.

+**Open Solicitations**
+You can ask your CO to amend open solicitations to include requirements for 21st Century IDEA.
+> **Draft Language for Open Solicitations**

+> This solicitation is hereby amended to include the website standards of the Technology Transformation Services of the General Services Administration [(https://designsystem.digital.gov/website-standards/)](https://designsystem.digital.gov/website-standards/) in accordance with the 21st Century Integrated Digital Experience Act.

+> The U.S. Web Design System (USWDS) shall be adopted incrementally over the life of the requirement and the contractor shall prioritize implementation to align with the priorities identified within the Performance Work Statement.